new-user777/whatweb/README.md

 - Required Python libraries are mentioned in the script (`requests`, `BeautifulSoup`, `termcolor`, `socket`).
 Install them using the following command:

-##Usage
-Clone
-pip install -r requirements.txt
+## Usage

 'git clone https://github.com/shopsaver/whatweb.git`
+'pip install -r requirements.txt'

 Open a terminal and navigate to the script's directory.

-##Run the script using the following command:
+## Run the script using the following command:

 `python whatweb.py`

 Enter the target URL (include http or https) when prompted.
 The script will perform analysis on the target URL and display response headers, server information, and open ports.

-`Enter the target URL:[include http/https] https://example.com`
+`Enter the target URL:[include http/https] `

 ##Buy me a coffe